Interactive prompts (recommended for first-time users)

 Control logging:

-# Disable detailed log file creation (history still maintained)
+# Disable detailed log files (history still maintained)

 Sys.setenv(PROJR_LOG_DETAILED = "FALSE")